If you or someone you care for want to know how they can save when starting INBRIJA, there are options.

 Patient Assistance Program

-If you cannot afford INBRIJA, Prescription Support Services may be able to help.
+If you cannot afford INBRIJA, Patient Support Services may be able to help.
 You may be eligible for the Patient Assistance Program, which is designed to help you get INBRIJA at no cost.
 Ask us for more information about the program and how to apply.

 Medicare Extra Help Program